chaowen123/cse15L-lab-report-FA23/lab-report-4.md

    ![image](cse15l_week1_report/indexsearch.png)
    ![image](cse15l_week1_report/sindesx.png)

+   Effect: Opened the file ListExamples.java in vim editor, navigated to a specific code section, replaced index1 with index2, and saved the changes to fix the failing test.

   ---
 * Run the tests, demonstrating that they now succeed
     I type `bash test.sh` again to run the ListExample to
        ![image](cse15l_week1_report/testsucces.png)

+  Effect: Ran the test script again, this time the tests succeeded due to the code fix.

   ---
 * Commit and push the resulting change to your Github account (you can pick any commit message!)